Nourish - Candida Overgrowth – Dietary Changes (Part Two)

 Limited to lemons, limes and berries.

-Cranberries, pomegranates and black currants are also allowed.
+In addition, cranberries, pomegranates and black currants are also allowed.

 Pomegranates have been found to be absolutely magnificent when it comes to any pathogenic overgrowth.
-This herb simultaneously lowers things like bacteria and candida, whilst up-regulating good bacteria at the same time, therefore pomegranates and their tincture should definitely go into the protocol for anyone who has any sot of fungal overgrowth.
+This herb simultaneously lowers things like bacteria and candida, whilst up-regulating good bacteria at the same time.
+Therefore pomegranates and their tincture should definitely go into the protocol for anyone who has any sot of fungal overgrowth.

 A little later in you can add stewed apples with cinnamon and kiwi fruits.